-DEVCFG register description
+DEVCFG register description [C6712C/C6712D only]

-The device configuration register (DEVCFG) allows the user control of the EMIF input clock source.
+The device configuration register (DEVCFG) allows the user control of the EMIF input clock source for the C6712C/C6712D device only.
 For more detailed information on the DEVCFG register control bits, see Table 15 and Table 16.